network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 its response to the initial request for the configuration information through the .well-known URL.

+# DISCUSSION

+We seek feedback from designers of delay-sensitive applications, such as on-line games and videoconferencing applications, about whether this test accurately predicts their real-world user experience.

+As this document as evolved through multiple revisions, it has arrived at an algorithm that discards the worst 5% of round-trip measurements, and reports the arithmetic mean of the the best 95%, because this enabled the algorithm to generate results that are both quick to produce and consistent from one run to the next.

+However, the BITAG “Latency Explained” report {{BITAG}} states that the 95th, 98th, or 99th percentile round-trip time is indicative of the behaviour of videoconferencing applications, which is more or less the opposite of the current Responsiveness Test.

+While repeatability and convenience are both valuable properties of the test, we need to ensure that we have not sacrificed relevance in the pursuit of these two other goals.

 # IANA Considerations

 ## Well-Known URI